dsachdev83/KubeToy/README.md

 **[ConfigMaps and Secrets](documentation/Config.md)** Explore configuration options for apps deployed to ICP.

-**[Shared Filesystem](documentation/Filesystem.md)** Use the shared files system to store and read content across all instances of the application.
-File information is persisted even if the app crashes.

 **[Network](documentation/Network.md)** Ping and do DNS lookups from the server side app.
 You can verify visibilty of related ClusterIP services.